joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 lung will collapse again are about 80%.
 A pleurodesis, however, provides a more permanent solution.

 That said, the pleurodesis is not a fun surgery.
-My surgeon put it quite diplomatically by saying that "it is a procedure that is not without pain."
+As my surgeon diplomatically put it, "It is a procedure that is not without pain."
 The pleurodesis is typically preceded by a "blebectomy", where the surgeon removes the portion of the lung with the ruptured bleb (and possibly other blebs in the area).
 The lung is then stapled shut with a titanium surgical staple.
 After that the pleurodesis begins.
 The lung is first stripped of a thin lining of outer tissue, called the pleura.
 Then the lung is scarred by scrubbing it with what is essentially steel wool  (this is known as mechanical pleurodesis).
 Finally the surgeon uses a chemical to further scar the lung (this is known as chemical pleurodesis).
 In my case the surgeon used doxycycline as the scarring agent, although this varies.
 (From what I understand talc is most commonly used and is more potent than doxycycline.
 As I explain later this has advantages and disadvantages.
 Sometimes surgeons will also just do a mechanical pleurodesis or a chemical pleurodesis.)
 The steel wool and doxycycline all cause the lung to scar.
 The idea behind this procedure is that this scar tissue will then grow